santiagoacostaaisafety-hash/MCDC/README.md

 MCDC is not just a model of the sky.
 It is the conceptual root of a complete research programme.
 The single thesis that runs through all the work is:
 > To find the fixed anchors that govern any dynamic system.
-The model always has **two anchors** (north and south).
-Between them stretches a belt that spins from east to west every 24 hours.
-With those three elements you can locate yourself and measure space in any direction of the universe observable.
-This matches the way I think: always look at both sides of the coin, see the full picture.
-I am not interested in a partial truth that forces everyone to move in one direction, but in the **complete truth** that lets you infer which point you should follow.
 From there comes:
 - A concrete measurement of the universe (not just "abstract").
 - The idea that certain problems (Clay type) are unsolvable **within** these physical limits: the universe itself does not have enough time/energy to test all possible combinations.